kaneya-01/Induction_response/README.md

 The management and faculty of GNDEC extend heartfelt gratitude to all the esteemed dignitaries and guests for making the first day of the induction program truly memorable.

----

-The students then had the privilege of listening to Mrs. Harpreet Kaur Garewal, Head of the Department of Applied Sciences, who delivered a deeply insightful and welcoming message, encouraging students to seize every opportunity with passion and discipline.
+After that, Mrs. Harpreet Kaur Garewal, HOD of Applied Sciences, who delivered a insightful and welcoming message to us , encouraging us to grqb every opportunity with passion and discipline.

-Further adding value to the program, Dr. Akshay Giddar, Dean Academics, interacted with the students and guided them on academic planning and institutional culture.
-Adding a fresh and youthful perspective, Harleen Kaur Garewal, a vibrant and enthusiastic first-year student, also shared her thoughts and inspired her peers with her short and heartfelt speech.
+Then Dr. Akshay Giddar, Dean Academics, interacted with us and guided us on academic planning and institutional culture.
+Adding values and  youthful perspective, Harleen Kaur Garewal,a first-year student, also shared her thoughts and inspired other ones

-The event was then graced by the presence of Dr. Parminder Singh, Dean Student Welfare, whose charismatic presence and motivational address left the entire auditorium charged with positivity and purpose.
+Then Dr. Parminder Singh, Dean Student Welfare, whosepresence and motivational address left the auditorium charged with positivity and purpose.

-The program reached its peak with the address of Dr. Sehajpal Singh, Principal of GNDEC, whose visionary words and encouragement added great value to the day.
+Then the most exciting moment come Dr. Sehajpal Singh, Principal GNDEC, whose valuable words and encouragement added great value to our day

----

-Let me know if you want this text in a downloadable file or formatted differently.